LilyxMeng/5-course-meal/README.md

 # 5-course-meal

+Relatively _simple_ program coded for a school project.

-This program allows the user to choose a 5 course meal from 5 different cuisines and 3 dishes each course.
+This program allows the user to choose a 5 course meal from 5 different cuisines with the option of 3 dishes for each course.
 Additional information about each dish can be requested and varying costs are calculated.